PHPAdventures/01-getting-started-with-php/README.md

 This topic was covered on 2022-05-12 @ 06:00 PM (Thursday); [you can view it on YouTube by clicking here](https://www.youtube.com/watch?v=bFy7R53F0KM).

-For more information on our meetup, please visit our website:
+For more information about our meet-up, please visit our website:
 [https://phpadventures.com](https://phpadventures.com)

 ## Topics